N1ghtF1re/e-enrollee/README.md

 # E-Enrollment
-The program created as part of the laboratory work on the subject of "Web technology Part 2".

 The program is a system of electronic submission of applications to the university.

-## Technologies
-Project created using Java, Gson Library, ModelMapper, Javax Validation and some another libs

 ## Run
 To run the application, you need to build it